MaciejBabicki/Programmers/README.md

 ## General Info

 Programmers is a web application designed to assist in managing data about programmers.
-It allows users to add, edit, and delete programmer profiles, as well as browse their details.
-The application provides a simple user interface and supports authentication and authorization through Spring Security.
+It connects to github API, search throught the the repositories and fetchs the data.
+It allows to add, edit, and delete programmer profiles, as well as browse their details.
 I have created this project thinking about two applications:
 1) Application to find the programming-trainer for private lessons
 2) Application to find an employee for a company